 Monday, Wednesday & Thursday 7:00am to 6:00pm

 Up-to-date on annual vaccinations & minimum of ten (10) weeks of age

-My own dogs receive the core vaccinations on schedule with both Bordetellosis (every 6 months) and Leptospirosis (yearly) and parasite control (monthly) to keep them safe and healthy.
+My own dogs receive the core vaccinations on schedule with both Bordetellosis and Leptospirosis.
+We use Simparica Trio for internal and external parasite control to keep them safe and healthy.
 We also clean and sanitize with Prevail.

 These requirements are to keep all humans and dogs safe because your dog's health and safety is very important to me.

 Your dog will have the opportunity to: